Bioconductor/BBS/Doc/Set-up-propagation-HOWTO.md

 ```

 This tricks `install.packages()` into believing that the 3.14 repos exist
 even though they don't.
-So for example this should work now:
+So for example now this should work but it will
+install the version of the BiocGenerics package that belongs to BioC 3.13:
 ```
 repo <- "https://bioconductor.org/packages/3.14/bioc"
 ## From R:
 install.packages("BiocGenerics", repos=repo)
 ```
+This is a temprary situation only, until we propagate the packages produced
+by the 3.14 daily builds.

+## 4. Install R

+Choose the version of R that matches the version of Bioconductor that we're
+going to propagate.
+For example, for BioC 3.14, this is R 4.1.

-## From the biocpush account
+From the biocpush account:

-### Install R

-- create folders `rdownloads`, `R-4.1`, `bin`, and `pkgs_to_install` in home.
+- Create folders `rdownloads`, `R-4.1`, `bin`, and `pkgs_to_install` in

-  Note that `~/bin` will automatically be added to the PATH next time you
+  biocpush's home.
+Note that `~/bin` will automatically be added to the
-  login as biocpush, but it's a good idea to logout and login again now so
+  `PATH` next time you login as biocpush, but it's a good idea to logout
-  it takes effect now.
+  and login again now so it takes effect now.

-- download and extract latest R source tarball to `~/rdownloads`
+- Download and extract latest R source tarball to `~/rdownloads`.

-- configure and compile in R-4.1
+- Configure and compile in `~/R-4.1`.

-- create symlinks in `~/bin`:
+- Create symlinks in `~/bin`:
+    ```
     cd ~/bin
     ln -s ~/R-4.1/bin/R R-4.1
     ln -s ~/R-4.1/bin/Rscript Rscript-4.1
+    ```

-- install the most current version of the biocViews package:
+- Install the most current version of the biocViews package:
     ```
     ## First install it from R with BiocManager::install().
 This is the
     ## easiest way to get all the dependencies installed: